Time Required : 1 day

-St. John's Island is a beautiful island located approximately 6.5 km south off of the main island of Singapore.
-This island has completely transformed itself from the quarantine station it used to be to the mesmerising relaxation spot it is today.
-The mesmerising site is also known for having a small patch of mangrove trees and beautiful clear water beaches that are ideal to spend the day lounging on.
-This, as well as its closeness to the main island of Singapore, has always made St. John's Island and ideal visit for locals as well as tourists.
+St. John's Island is a stunning island known for its chequered past and the former prison feel, located approximately 6.5 km south off of the main island of Singapore.
+The mesmerising sight is visited for the small patch of mangrove trees and turquoise water beaches used by the families for picnicking.
+It is also frequented for a spot of fishing.
+This, as well as its closeness to the main island, has made St. John's Island an ideal day trip from Singapore.

-Previously known as Pulau Sakijang Bendera, St. John's Island became famous as it was the site of Sir Stamford Raffles' anchorage before the meeting with the Malay chief of Singapore in 1819.
-The island, since then, has been famous for several other reasons such as the abundance of friendly cats that consider the island their home or the stunning hoards of dolphins that frequently visit the coast of the island.
+Serving as a quarantine station for the immigrants during the 1930s, St Johns Island became a political prison and later a rehabilitation centre for the opium addicts.
+The prison-feel still lingers with barbed wire fences and watchtowers doting the island's landscape.
+Previously known as Pulau Sakijang Bendera, the island was the site of Sir Stamford Raffles' anchorage before the meeting with the Malay chief of Singapore in 1819.
+Since then, St Johns Island in Singapore has been famous for several other reasons such as the abundance of friendly cats that consider the island their home or the stunning hoards of dolphins that frequently visit the coast of the island.

 Compare quotes from upto 3 travel agents for free